-The P&B RGV consists of an oil and gas-proof aluminium vessel with two inspection ports fitted with glass windows, one graduated – see figure 1.
+The P&B Remote Gas Vessel (RGV) consists of an oil and gas-proof aluminium vessel with two inspection ports fitted with a glass windows, one graduated – see figure 1.

 The gases accumulated in the Buchholz relay can be transferred to the RGV for easier measurement on the graduated scale and evaluated by drawing these off at ground level.